EXPLAINER: Who's the Swedish doctor facing execution in Iran - NewsBreak

 To Iran, the 50-year-old Ahmad Reza Jalali is a spy for Israel.
 To his colleagues, he is a respected physician specialized in disaster medicine, a most demanding field.
 To Mehrannia, he is a beloved husband.

 Mehrannia pins her fading hopes on Jalali’s Swedish citizenship and Stockholm’s attempts to push for his release.
-The extent of those efforts is unclear, though the Swedish foreign minister called her Iranian counterpart last week and, along with the European Union, expressed categorial opposition to the death penalty and demanded Jalali be released.
+The extent of those efforts is unclear, though the Swedish foreign minister called her Iranian counterpart last week and, along with the European Union, demanded Jalali be released.

 But it appears that Jalali’s very ties to Sweden are what landed him in an Iranian prison.